hjdhjd/homebridge-unifi-protect/README.md

 ]
 ```

-If you're using a UniFi Dream Machine Pro, drop the port and use your regular Ubiquiti Account credentials.
-This does not support 2FA currently.
+If you're using a device running UniFi OS (UDM-Pro ≥ 1.6.0, UniFi NVR-4 ≥ 1.3.0), drop the port and use your regular Ubiquiti Account credentials.
+This does not currently support 2FA.
+You may also be able to create a read-only account, but this has not been tested.

 ```js
 "platforms": [